-A separate Directors room, ideally near to or adjacent to the Directors seating, must be made available in which refreshments for Directors and guests can be served.
-The room must be able to accommodate a minimum of 24 persons with nearby toilet facilities.
+A separate room must be made available in which refreshments for Directors/Committee and guests can be served.
+This area must be able to accommodate a minimum of 16 persons (24 at Grade D) with nearby toilet facilities.

-2.5.2 Ground Refreshment Facilities
+2.5.2 Spectators